hashcr/qasbert/README.md

 # qasbert
-QAS using BERT developed in Python including results of applying the model to factoid, non-factoid and complex questions.
+Question Answering System using BERT developed in Python including results of applying the model to factoid, non-factoid and complex questions.
+@Author Ashuin Sharma